 - HTTP: a hypertext transfer protocol proxy caches web pages and files so that you can access them faster on sites that you visit frequently.
 But if the cache builds up too much, it can ultimately slow down your browsing, so it is recommended that you clear your cache on a regular basis.

 - SOCKS: often upgraded with additional security measures to make it undetectable, SOCKS communicates to the proxy server on a level lower than HTTP to overcome firewalls.
-Famously a part of the Shadowsocks protocol used to overcome the Great Chinese Firewall.
+Famously a part of the Shadowsocks protocol.

 Are proxy servers legal?

-Yes, but they can also be used for illegal practices, such as illegally downloading copyrighted material.
+Yes, but they should not be used for illegal practices, such as illegally downloading copyrighted material.
 Some uses of proxy servers aren’t allowed under the laws of certain countries.
 However, as long as you stick to the accepted uses of proxies, you can use them completely legally.